On Legendrian products and twist spuns: Background

 Given an augmentation one can perform Chekanov's linearisation procedure \cite{DiffAlg} to obtain a complex $LCC^\varepsilon_*(\Lambda)$ which is an $\F$-vector spaces spanned by the Reeb chords.
 This was generalised in \cite{Bilinearised} by Bourgeois--Chantraine to the bilinearised complex $LCC^{\varepsilon_1,\varepsilon_2}_*(\Lambda)$ induced by two augmentations (in fact, they showed that the augmentations form an $A_\infty$-category).
 Observe that graded augmentations must be used if we want have a well-defined $\Z$-grading of the bilinearised complex.

 The invariance of the bilinearised complex under Legendrian isotopy is more complicated to state than the invariance of the DGA, since it depends on the augmentations.
-The main result that we need here is that \begin{thm}[Corollary 5.12 \& Proposition 5.17 \cite{AugmentationsSheaves}] The quasi-isomorphism class of the homology
+Here follows the main invariance result that we need: \begin{thm}[Corollary 5.12 \& Proposition 5.17 \cite{AugmentationsSheaves}] The quasi-isomorphism class of the homology

-of the bilinearised Legendrian complex for a Legendrian knot $\Lambda \subset \R^3$ does not depend on the DG-homotopy classes of the augmentations $\varepsilon_i$ involved. \end{thm}
+of the bilinearised Legendrian complex for a Legendrian knot $\Lambda \subset \R^3$ does not depend on the DG-homotopy classes of the involved augmentations $\varepsilon_i$, $i=1,2$. \end{thm}